abdulrahmanalaa123/ITI-sessions/itiLog.md

 - whoami shows the user youre logged in as
 - newgrp changes your current primary group to the group specified but the group must be on of the supplementary groups you belong to
 - ctrl D exits the current group resetting to your primary group
+- gpasswd such as passwd command changes the passwd for the user gpasswd changes the passwd for the group
+- chown changes the file owners and groups owners you can use chown owner:ownergroup and tochange user just write chown owner and for changing a group :ownerg